 Facelift by ROXY Plastic Surgery

-As you age, you loose fullness in your cheeks and you develop a more square face with jowls and deep folds around your mouth.
+As you age, you lose fullness in your cheeks and you develop a more square face with jowls and deep folds around your mouth.
 With a Facelift, also called Rhytidectomy, Dr. K. Roxanne Grawe can take years off your appearance, giving you back that natural fullness to your cheekbones, and recreating the youthful contour your face once had!
 There are many different types of Facelifts, so your Facelift can be tailored to your needs

 Want to schedule a rhytidectomy consultation, have a question, or need help with financing?
 Contact us today!

 Schedule a Facelift Consultation:

 Your Reputable Choice for Facelift Surgery in Columbus, Ohio

 HOW IT WORKS